 The Company has taken the first step in this process by establishing carbon reporting protocols and publishing the results of our calculations.
-The company calculates that in Q1 of 2022 total operations were responsible for 288,329 kg (288.32.9 Tonnes) of CO2 emissions from all operations.
+The company calculates that in Q2 of 2022 total operations

 Trends

 The Company is a mineral exploration company, focused on the acquisition, exploration, and development of mineral properties.